 With this method, there are no exposed seams to the outside of the pillowcase.
 I’ve used a serger to finish the inside seams, but you could use a French seam to make all of the seams (even the inside) all finished.

-Here is a fabric calculator that shares how much fabric you’ll need for the various pillow sizes using one fabric for the pillowcase.
+Here is a fabric calculator that shares how much fabric you’ll need for the standard sizes of pillows using one fabric for the pillowcase.
+The size of the pillowcase varies on the size of the pillow.

 Step 1: Cut out your fabric

-Start by cutting your fabrics for the pillowcase using the fabric calculator above.
-Press down 1/2-inch on the shorter sides of both fabrics.
+Start by cutting your pieces of fabric for a pillowcase with an envelope closure using the fabric calculator above.
+Press down 1/2-inch on the short edge of both fabrics.
 These will be the open ends for the envelope flap.

 Step 2: Finish the pillowcase front cuff